 2.5 Thomas’s First Memory of the Flare

 This is a 3-page long free bonus content that’s less of a story and more like a deleted scene.
-It is a short flashback that occurs between The Scorch Trials and The Death Cure.
+It occurs between Books 2 and 3 of The Maze Runner.

 3. The Death Cure